The best hotels in Sapa

 Local honey, dried herbs, and cardamom from the surrounding mountains make lightweight souvenirs.
 The cooperative shops near the church offer fair-trade prices that go directly to artisans.
 Avoid buying from children, as it encourages them to skip school.

-Sapa's best neighborhoods
+Sapa's best hotel regions

 Sapa town is the base, but the real experiences are in the surrounding valleys.
 Cat Cat, Ta Van, and Lao Chai villages sit below the town in terraced valleys.